keepaliveit-staging/staging.keepaliveit.co.uk/_pages/privacy-policy.markdown

 permalink: /privacy-policy
 classes:
   - privacy-policy
-excerpt: "Learn how we collect, handle, and use your data."
+excerpt: "Learn how we collect, handle, use, and look after your data."

 header:
   overlay_image: /assets/images/privacy.jpg